Governor: Brinks heist getaway driver eligible for parole

 ALBANY, N.Y.
-(AP) — A former radical who drove a getaway car during a 1981 Brinks armored car robbery will be eligible for parole next year following a commutation from Gov. Andrew Cuomo on Friday.
+(AP) — A former radical who drove a getaway car during a Brinks armored car robbery that led to the deaths of two police officers and a security guard will be eligible for parole next year after Gov. Andrew Cuomo commuted her sentence.

-Judith Clark, who’s 67 years old, is a former Weather Underground member who has served 35 years of a 75-years-to-life sentence for her role in the robbery at a mall in suburban Rockland County.
-One security guard and two New Jersey police officers were killed during or immediately following the $1.6 million heist.
+Judith Clark, a former Weather Underground member, has served 35 years of a 75-years-to-life sentence for her role in the robbery at a mall in suburban Rockland County.

-The commutation from the Democratic governor will make Clark eligible to appear before the Board of Parole in early 2017.
-Under the terms of her previous sentence she would not have been eligible for parole consideration until she was 106 years old.
+The commutation Friday will allow Clark, 67, to appear before the Board of Parole in early 2017.
+Under her previous sentence, she would not have been eligible for parole consideration until she was 106.

-In announcing the decision, Cuomo’s office noted that Clark “received one of the longest sentences of her six co-defendants, the majority of whom are either deceased or no longer in custody” and “received the same sentence as one of the known shooters.”
+In announcing the decision, the Democratic governor’s office noted that Clark “received one of the longest sentences of her six co-defendants, the majority of whom are either deceased or no longer in custody” and “received the same sentence as one of the known shooters.”

-Cuomo’s office also noted that Clark has been a model prisoner, tutoring other inmates, training service dogs and founding an HIV/AIDS education program while behind bars.
+Cuomo’s office also said Clark has been a model prisoner, tutoring other inmates, training service dogs and founding an HIV/AIDS education program while behind bars.

+But the governor’s decision outraged Michael Paige, whose father, Brinks security guard Peter Paige, was killed in the $1.6 million holdup.
+Less than an hour after Paige’s killing, two Nyack police officers, Waverly Brown and Sgt.
+Edward O’Grady, stopped a truck at a roadside checkpoint and were killed in an ambush.

+Michael Paige said 35 years isn’t enough time for Clark — “No. It’s never enough time.”

 Ann Jacobs, director of the John Jay College of Criminal Justice’s Prisoner Reentry Institute, said the commutation reflects the value of “giving second chances, of recognizing that the measure of a person is more than the worst they have done, but what they have done to learn from their mistakes and to give back.”